Child Health and Early Intervention

 OCPYC supports efforts to identify young children at risk for developmental delays or disabilities, facilitating access to early intervention services.

-Learn about the Child Health and Early Intervention Programs we fund here.
+Learn about Child Health and Early Intervention Programs here.